kubernetes/enhancements/keps/sig-node/1769-memory-manager/README.md

 splitting it into a dedicated `Playbook` document (potentially with some monitoring details).
 For now, we leave it here.

-_This section must be completed when targeting beta graduation to a release._

 ###### How does this feature react if the API server and/or etcd is unavailable?
 No impact.

 ###### What are other known failure modes?

 During the enabling and disabling of the memory manager(changing memory manager policy) you must remove the memory manager state file(`/var/lib/kubelet/memory_manager_state`), otherwise the kubelet start will fail.
-  You can identify the issue via check of the kubelet log.
+You can identify the issue by checking of the kubelet log.

+If the node is not drained and the feature is disabled, the running workloads which had memory assignment must be assumed to lose the previous guarantees, as the memory manager is no longer enforcing them.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

 Not applicable.

 [supported limits]: https://git.k8s.io/community//sig-scalability/configs-and-limits/thresholds.md
 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos